chkware/chkware.github.io/docs/examples/validate-examples.md

   - <% _data %>
 ```

-Assertion [reference with examples](/docs/references/testcase-reference#assertions) can be found here.
+Assertion [reference](/docs/references/validate-spec) can be found here.